PhaniCodes/Lottomax-Analysis/ReadMe.md

 # LottoMax Randomness & Pattern Analysis

 ## Overview
-This project evis to evaluate whether  **Lotto Max** draws are statistically indistinguishable from a uniform random process and explores empirical frequencies (single balls, pairs, triplets).
+This project is to evaluate whether  **Lotto Max** draws are statistically indistinguishable from a uniform random process and explores empirical frequencies (single balls, pairs, triplets).

 ## Project Goals
 1. **Randomness Testing** - Verify if LottoMax numbers are truly random